Bird Flu Hints & Tips

 There are many poultry disinfectants on the market but not all are specifically approved by DEFRA for use against Avian Influenza.

-A disinfectant footbath can be anything from washing up bowl to a tub trug, filled with a disinfectant solution that can be walked through by all of the family on entering and exiting the poultry area.
+A disinfectant footbath can be anything from washing up bowl to a tub trug, filled with a disinfectant solution, that can be walked through, or dip wellies in, by all of the family on entering and exiting the poultry area.
 Try our Recycled Tyre Troughs as a cheap but robust footbath.

 Virkon S Tablets or powder is probably the most cost-effective product as once made up, it can be reused.
 Protective and disposable gloves and masks are a practical consideration when handling and cleaning your birds to avoid spreading any potential contamination.

 No free ranging | Prevent access by wild birds and their droppings | Cover your runs | Bring feeders and drinkers inside the henhouse or run | More frequent & thorough cleaning | Disinfectant Footbath before entering | Boredom Busters to prevent pecking | No movement of livestock | Be vigilant!

 Symptoms of Avian Flu and further guidance can be found on the DEFRA website.
 If you have any serious concerns about the health of your poultry, please seek prompt advice from your vet.

 For poultry supplies delivered to your door Flyte So Fancy offer next working day delivery for orders placed before 2pm (Mon-Fri).
 We do our best to stock everything you need to keep your flock happy and healthy.
 If you need guidance about which products to choose, please do call us on 01300 345229.